grannycart/bbq-bicycle/notes-and-drafts/notes-and-todos.md

 	* Maybe like other manifestos it should be a short pdf, say 20-40k words, that can be shared around hand-to-hand among those in the know.
 	* (Perhaps keep in mind formatting it for phone though -- narrow small pages in the pdf?
 Or maybe give an option in the build to build compile it for phone or letter pages)
 	* Cricket says she would like to illustrate.
+    * Build as a github pages site that can be compiled as a book/pdf
 * [-] Build bbq bike on Medium? (write content first) -- I think not.
 * [X] Register domains:
     * [X] bbqbike.net